artis3n/course-vault-github-oidc/README.md

       uses: hashicorp/vault-action@v2.4.3
       id: secrets
       with:
-        role: ""  # Don't forget to enter the role name you created above!
+        # TODO: Don't forget to enter the role name you created above!
+        role: ""
         # Retrieve a secret from the KV v2 secrets engine at the mount point `secret`.
         secrets: |
           secret/data/development access_token | ACCESS_TOKEN ;